fbpx

 Poetry anthology by Richmond poets, inspired by CRLC conserved lands

-Writing the Land: Windblown I is a national anthology of poetry by 25 poets inspired by the conserved lands of 11 land trusts.
+Writing the Land: Windblown I is a national anthology of poetry published in 2022 featuring 25 poets inspired by the conserved lands of 11 land trusts from across the country.

 CRLC’s poems are also illuminated by 9 illustrations and a full-page illustrated map by Richmond-based artist Katie McBride, who also designed a beautiful t-shirt for CRLC.